-Scenario 1: Your application is running on a NetWeaver-based ABAP or Java backend
+Scenario 1: Your application is running on an on-premise ABAP or Java backend

-On your local hardware, you basically have all the standard components you need to communicate over the internet with the SAP Cloud Platform, like the SAP (ABAP) system with its communication layers (ICF, RFC) and the SAP Cloud Platform Cloud Connector (to be downloaded and installed as an additional component).
-Then, of course, there are the tools you need for the actual form processing within your system, like the form processing framework, the form processing repository, the spool service (for printing), and the application that’s using Forms by Adobe.
+On your local hardware, you basically have all the standard components you need to communicate over the internet with SAP BTP, like the SAP (ABAP) system with its communication layers (ICF, RFC) and the SAP Cloud Connector (to be downloaded and installed as an additional component).
+Then, of course, there are the tools you need for the actual form processing within your system, like the form processing framework, the form processing repository, the spool service (for printing), and the application that’s using SAP Forms by Adobe.

 All the rest is hosted by SAP: the ADS component, a configuration UI (that you can access with your Web browser), and the required communication interfaces.

-Scenario 2: Your application is running on a non-NetWeaver platform (for example, SAP Cloud Platform)
+Scenario 2: Your application is not running on premise (for example, on SAP BTP)

-In this case, your application can call the Forms by Adobe REST API.
+In this case, your application can call the SAP Forms by Adobe REST API.
 It provides a subset of the already known ABAP PDF Object features.
 They are addressed by different URIs (Uniform Resource Identifiers) where each URI supports data and document exchange in a JSON format.
-The Forms by Adobe REST API delivers a comprehensive description and is easy to test.
-Similar to the first use case, the application calls the REST API via an SAP Cloud Platform subaccount that must be subscribed to Forms by Adobe.
+The SAP Forms by Adobe REST API delivers a comprehensive description and is easy to test.
+Similar to the first use case, the application calls the REST API via an SAP BTP subaccount that must be subscribed to SAP Forms by Adobe.

 Here’s an overview of the scenarios currently available :